Helena Bonham Carter: Personal life

 In August 2008, four of Bonham Carter's relatives were killed in a safari bus crash in South Africa, and she was given indefinite leave from filming Terminator Salvation, returning later to complete filming.

-In early October 2008, Bonham Carter reportedly had become a patron of the charity Action Duchenne, the national charity established to support parents and sufferers of Duchenne muscular dystrophy.
+In early October 2008, Bonham Carter became the first patron of the charity Action Duchenne, the national charity established to support parents and sufferers of Duchenne muscular dystrophy.

 In August 2014, Bonham Carter was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 In 2016, Bonham Carter said she was keen on the UK remaining in the European Union in regard to the referendum on that issue.

-Bonham Carter was appointed to the honorary position of the London Library’s president, making her their first female president, in 2022.
+In 2022 Bonham Carter was appointed to the honorary position of the London Library's president, making her their first female president.
 She has been a member of the London Library since 1986.

 Relationships

 In 1994, Bonham Carter and Kenneth Branagh met while filming Mary Shelley's Frankenstein.
 They began an affair while Branagh was still married to Emma Thompson.
-At the time, Thompson's career was soaring, while Branagh was struggling to make a success of his first big-budget film (Mary Shelley's Frankenstein).
+At the time, Thompson's career was soaring, while Branagh was struggling to make a success of his first big-budget film.
 Following the affair, Branagh and Thompson divorced in 1995.
 In 1999, after five years together, Bonham Carter and Branagh separated.

 Thompson has said she has "no hard feelings" towards Bonham Carter, calling her affair with Branagh "blood under the bridge".
 She explained: "You can't hold on to anything like that.
 It's pointless.
 I haven't got the energy for it.
 Helena and I made our peace years and years ago.
-She's a wonderful woman".
-Thompson, Branagh, and Bonham Carter all later went on to appear in the Harry Potter series; Thompson and Bonham Carter both appeared in Order of the Phoenix.
+She's a wonderful woman."
+Thompson, Branagh, and Bonham Carter all later went on to appear in the Harry Potter series (none of them shared any scenes); Thompson and Bonham Carter both appeared in Order of the Phoenix.

 In 2001, Bonham Carter began a relationship with American director Tim Burton, whom she met while filming Planet of the Apes.
-Burton cast her in his other films, including Big Fish, Corpse Bride, Charlie and the Chocolate Factory, Sweeney Todd: The Demon Barber of Fleet Street, Alice in Wonderland, and Dark Shadows.
+Burton cast her in a number of his other films, including Big Fish, Corpse Bride, Charlie and the Chocolate Factory, Sweeney Todd: The Demon Barber of Fleet Street, Alice in Wonderland, and Dark Shadows.
 After their separation, Bonham Carter said, "It might be easier to work together without being together anymore.
-He always only cast me with great embarrassment".
+He always only cast me with great embarrassment."